traefik/traefik/docs/user-guide/examples.md

 onDemand = true
 caServer = "http://172.18.0.1:4000/directory"
 entryPoint = "https"
+[acme.httpChallenge]
+entryPoint = "http"
 ```

-This configuration allows generating a Let's Encrypt certificate during the first HTTPS request on a new domain.
+This configuration allows generating a Let's Encrypt certificate (thanks to `HTTP-01` challenge) during the first HTTPS request on a new domain.

 !!! note